cloudspace/mockups/README.md

 ## Installation

 ### Development Environment Setup
-Our development setup for the mockupcreator consists of
+Our development setup for Cloudspace Mockups consists of

 * VirtualBox accessed via Vagrant
 * Chef for the setup of the development box